MadeleineJonassen/IDATT2105_Full_Stack_Application_Development/README.md

 ## Running the application
 To run the back-end, run FullstackApplication.java (FullstackProsjekt/src/backend/main/java/edu/ntnu/idatt2105/FullstackProsjektApplication.java).
-To run the front-end, move to FullstackProsjekt/src/frontend and run the following commands:
+To run the front end, move to FullstackProsjekt/src/frontend and run the following commands:
 ```sh
 npm install
 ```